paulaaguilarov/meetup-finder/README.md

 ## Getting Started
 1. Clone this repository.
 2. Open the project in XCode.
-3. Open config.plist and set your Meetup.com API Key value in 'wsAPIKey'.
+3. Open config.plist and set your Meetup.com API Key in 'wsAPIKey'.
 This key is required to make every request to the Meetup API.
 4. Build and run the app.

 ## Features